 What Is Digital Marketing?

-Digital marketing is a blanket term that encompasses all forms of marketing done over digital channels.
+Digital marketing is a blanket term that encompasses all forms of marketing activities done over digital channels.
 This includes computers, mobile phones, and other electronic devices.

 Digital marketing channels have several advantages over more traditional ‘offline’ marketing.
 Here’s why: